-A cashless economy is defined as a situation in which there is little or very low cash flow in the society so that every other transaction and purchases are made through electronic channels like mobile payments, electronic transfers, internet banking, multi-functional ATMs, debit card and credit card.
-The main benefit of the cashless economy is that all the electronic transactions that are made through the electronic medium make it impossible to sustain the black market.
+A cashless economy is defined as a situation where there is little or very low cash flow in society.
+Every other transaction and purchase is made through electronic channels like mobile payments, electronic transfers, internet banking, multi-functional ATMs, debit cards, and credit cards.
+The main benefit of the cashless economy is that all the electronic transactions made through the electronic medium make it impossible to sustain the black market.

 Even though cash transaction is predominant in many countries, few countries follow the cashless economy like Sweden, South Korea, Kenya, Somaliland, and Canada.
-And countries like Nigeria, Hong Kong, Australia, and Singapore are also trying to step into the cashless economy.
-This concept of a cashless economy is beneficial for the poor, with the development of the mobile money platform.
+And countries like Nigeria, Hong Kong, Australia, and Singapore are also trying to step into a cashless economy.
+This concept of a cashless economy is beneficial for the poor with developing the mobile money platform.
 So people can digitally pay their bills without having a bank account.

-Kenya is the global leader in the mobile money program, and they have been practicing the digitalized money payment through M-Pesa.
-The M-Pesa is a money transfer process done through the mobile platform, even the micro-financing and financing works through the mobile money transfer.
-Similarly, in Somali- the country that was devastated by the civil war has an excellent mobile subscription where fifty-one people out of one hundred people have mobile access, and the mobile money platform replaces the banking system.
+Kenya is the global leader in the mobile money program, and they have been practicing digitalized money payment through M-Pesa.
+The M-Pesa is a money transfer process done through the mobile platform; even the micro-financing and financing works through the mobile money transfer.
+Similarly, Somali- the country devastated by the civil war has an excellent mobile subscription where fifty-one people out of one hundred people have mobile access, and the mobile money platform replaces the banking system.
 In a day, a person can transfer three thousand US dollars through the mobile money transfer system of the Hormuud Telecommunication Company.

 Switching to the cashless society

 Tufts University’s Fletcher School of Law and Diplomacy conducted a research analysis to determine the countries that will benefit when switched to the digital payment system.
 One of the members in the research study was the senior associate dean of the international finance and business, Bhaskar Chakravarthi.
-He said that the research was conducted under four main perspectives of the cost of cash, those of the users or consumers, banks, businesses, and governments.
+He said that the research was conducted under four main perspectives of the cash cost, those of the users or consumers, banks, businesses, and governments.

 The perspectives of cost of cash